Choosing the Right Load Cell for Your Job

 Double-ended shear beam load cells function similarly to single ended.
 However, double-ended beams are fixed at both ends and the load is applied to the midway point.

 Double-ended shear beams have higher load capacity ratings than single-end, so when supporting greater loads with size constraints, implement double-ended load cells.
 These devices often appear in industrial weighing applications such as floor-scales, weighing tanks, and other vessels.
 Tacuna Systems offers double-ended shear beam load cells rated from 1000-400,000 lbs.

 These transducers, like other load cell transducers, convert mechanical inputs into a quantifiable electrical signal.
-Torque cells specifically detect a torsional input, or a force that causes the body to twist.
+Torque cells specifically detect torsional input.
+In other words, they detect forces that causes the body to twist.

 Most torque transducers use full or half Wheatstone bridge strain-gauge configurations.
-Typically the gauges measure the applied loads causing shear strain and bending strain and combine these outputs to quantify torsion or torque.
+The gauges typically measure the applied loads causing shear strain and bending strain and combine these outputs to quantify torsion or torque.

 The two main types of torque transducers are static and rotating.

 Static Torque Transducers

 Static devices are used when one end of the shaft or measured body is fixed to a non-moving frame.
 Creating them is simple and easy to accomplish with conventional strain gauges and wiring.